OCamlPro/drom/sphinx/quickstart.rst

   dumping object inventory... done build succeeded, 1 warning.

-  The HTML pages are in docs/sphinx.
+  The HTML pages are in _drom/docs/sphinx.
-  Calling git add docs/sphinx

 We can now check how it looks like::

-  $ xdg-open ./docs/sphinx/index.html
+  $ xdg-open ./_drom/docs/sphinx/index.html